 Any statement of fact that is not common knowledge must be cited properly.
 Failure to properly cite sources will be considered plagiarism and manuscripts will be sent back to the authors.
 In extreme cases, manuscripts may be rejected.
-Please review our References page for citation guidelines.
+In extreme cases, manuscripts may be rejected.
+Please review our Academic Honesty page for information on plagiarism and properly citing sources.
+Citation guidelines for sources you reference are provided below.

 What kinds of sources make good references for scientific writing?
 Some useful resources on finding useful sources can be found here.